How to Do a Content Audit (the Strategic Way)

 How to Do a Content Audit

-The basic premise of a content audit is simple: you collect data—like traffic, keyword rankings, conversions, and links—from all of your articles in a big spreadsheet.
+The basic premise of a content audit is simple: you collect data — like traffic, keyword rankings, conversions, and links — from all of your articles in a big spreadsheet.

-That process of data collection can be useful in some circumstances—it might be that you’ve started a new role and you’re looking to take stock of the company’s existing content inventory.
+That process of data collection can be useful in some circumstances — it might be that you’ve started a new role and you’re looking to take stock of the company’s existing content inventory.
 But it has limitations.
-Answering even a simple question like, “what are my best-performing articles?” can quickly become problematic: Is a high-traffic, low-conversion-rate article good or bad?
+Answering even a simple question like, “What are my best-performing articles?” can quickly become problematic: Is a high-traffic, low-conversion-rate article good or bad?
 The answer: it depends on the goal you’re trying to accomplish.

 “Is a high-traffic, low-conversion-rate article good or bad?
 The answer: it depends on the goal you’re trying to accomplish.”